akirav/akirav.github.io/projects/project-2.md

 Miensfeld is implemented using C. Within three weeks, we created several functions that allow the player to move around, plant flags, and earn points.

-In

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.
+In this project I gained experience with data structures, functions, makefiles, proper documentation, and project management.